coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 :fire: **iptables rules applied via terminal are not reboot-resistant!**

-You can check you current connections with a sorted list.
+You can check your current connections with a sorted list.
 Change the relay node port number, if needed.

 ```bash
 sudo netstat -enp | grep ":6000" | awk {'print $5'} | cut -d ':' -f 1 | sort | uniq -c | sort